vlayer-xyz/vlayer/book/src/advanced/tests.md

 # Tests

-The prover and verifier in vlayer function similarly to regular smart contracts, allowing you to perform unit testing using your preferred smart contract testing framework.
+The prover and verifier contracts in vlayer are similar to regular smart contracts, allowing you to perform unit testing using your preferred smart contract testing framework.

 vlayer introduces the `vlayer test` command, along with a couple of cheatcodes, which offers additional support for vlayer specific tests:
 - Testing prover functions that utilize `setBlock` and `setChain`
 - Integration testing involving both the prover and the verifier

-This command uses Foundry's [forge](https://book.getfoundry.sh/forge/tests) testing framework, so if you are familiar with it, you will find the process straightforward.
+This command uses Foundry's [Forge](https://book.getfoundry.sh/forge/tests) testing framework, so if you are familiar with it, you will find the process straightforward.

 ## Cheatcodes
-To manipulate the blockchain state and test for specific reverts and events, Foundry provides [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes).
+To manipulate the blockchain state and test for specific reverts and events, Forge provides [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes).

 vlayer introduces additional cheatcodes:
 - `callProver()`: Executes the next call within the vlayer zkEVM environment, generating a proof of computation accessible via `getProof`.